SohamGupta21/PolyExposure/backend/README.md

-# PolyExposure Backend
+# PolyPortfolio Backend

-FastAPI backend for the PolyExposure application, providing REST API endpoints for interacting with the Polymarket Data API.
+FastAPI backend for the PolyPortfolio application, providing REST API endpoints for interacting with the Polymarket Data API.

 ## Installation